-This has been written for people in prison who are currently undertaking paid work in the community, and for those who may well be in the future.
-It sets out the process of deductions that will be made by NOMS on behalf of the Governor, which will then be paid to Victim Support.
-It also helps people understand how much levy will be taken from a specific wage.
+It also sets out the process of deductions that will be made by HMPPS on behalf of the Prison Governor, which will then be paid to Victim Support.

-Alongside this document, we have developed a Victims Levy Calculator.
-This tool helps you to establish how much of your earnings will be deducted by the Prison and paid to Victim Support if you are in prison and working out in the community.
+We have developed a Victims Levy Calculator which will help you to establish how much of your earnings will be deducted by the prison and paid to Victim Support.

 Who does this apply to?

 The PEA applies to all people in prison who are undertaking paid work in the community.
 In practice, it generally only applies to those in open prisons but may be applicable to anybody held in closed prisons who are working for outside employers on a regular basis and who earn over the relevant amounts.

 However, as it is the responsibility of the Governor to impose a levy, it is open to Governors to decide not to do so where there are very exceptional circumstances, or to reduce the amount deducted.
 You should speak to the Governor in your prison about the process of getting them to consider any exceptional circumstances you may have.

 What would be considered as ‘exceptional circumstances’?

 Governors will deal with each application on a case by case basis but ‘exceptional circumstances’ could include: